abhineetraj1/boltfix/README.md

 # Execution

-To get started with the Boltfix app, first navigate to the "flask-server" folder and run the app.py file to start the backend server.
+To get started with the Boltfix app, first navigate to the "server" folder and run the app.py file to start the backend server.
 Once the Flask server is up and running, open your Android emulator and run the main.dart file to launch the mobile application.
 This will allow you to seamlessly interact with the app and its functionalities.

 # Languages and Tools: